juxt/joplin/README.md

 - `lein joplin pending ENV DB`

-Print pending migrations for a databases in an environment.
+Print pending migrations for a database in an environment.

 ### Writing migrators